Nickoranteng/state-comparator/README.md

 * Allow users to input their choice of States to compare
 * Users then choose the category to compare
 * present results in Graphs
-* Use statistics to calculate the R-squared value and forcast future results
+* Use statistics to calculate the R-square value and forcast future results